How to do the dumbbell bicep curl for big, strong and defined arms

 It’s the one exercise everyone thinks they know how to do – even people who’ve never set foot in a gym.
-But the classic dumbbell biceps curl is more often than not executed appallingly, with momentum doing most of the heavy lifting.
+But the classic dumbbell biceps curl is more often than not executed appallingly with momentum, not the muscle, doing most of the heavy lifting.
 Here’s New Body Plan creator and Men’s Fitness cover model Jon Lipsey on how you can perform bicep curls perfectly to get the bigger and stronger arms you want!

-The dumbbell biceps curl shares a very common trait with the dumbbell lateral raise – they’re both two exercises where most men focus on how much weight they’re lifting at the expense of lifting with proper form.
+The dumbbell biceps curl shares a very common trait with the dumbbell lateral raise.
+What is it?
+They’re both two exercises where most people focus on how much weight they’re lifting at the expense of lifting with proper form.

-That’s a mistake, because ignoring exercise execution to swing a far-too-heavy dumbbell up and down (and often from side to side) means that momentum is responsible for most of the movement, not your biceps.
+That’s a mistake.
+Why?
+Because ignoring exercise execution to swing a far-too-heavy dumbbell up and down (and often from side to side) means that momentum is responsible for most of the movement, not your biceps.
 And without properly stimulating these muscles through good form, controlled contractions and maximal time under tension, you’re never going to add size or strength to your arms.

-That’s why it’s completely worth your while to reduce the weight of the dumbbells and fully master the movement pattern – including squeezing your biceps hard at the top of the move (when your hands are by your shoulders) and fully straightening your arms at the end of each rep and the start of the next one.
+That’s why it’s completely worth your while to reduce the weight of the dumbbells and fully master the movement pattern.
+That includes squeezing your biceps hard at the top of the move (when your hands are by your shoulders).
+And then fully straightening your arms at the end of each rep and the start of the next one.

 Doing so will work a far greater number of muscle fibres than wildly swinging too-heavy weights around, and the more muscle tissue you can recruit and fatigue during training, the bigger and stronger your muscles will grow back!